giuse88/seevcam/README.md

 # to access the database console.
 psql seeVcamDb
 ```
-Note
----
-This configuration shouldn't require username and password for the database becayse in [the mentioned link][1] we assign rights to the db as for the user in the system.
+*NOTE: This configuration shouldn't require username and password for the database becayse in [the mentioned link][1] we assign rights to the db as for the user in the system.*